|Salary||$21.52 - $26.88/hour; $3,730.13 - $4,659.20/month; $44,761.60 - $55,910.40/year|

 This recruitment will be used to fill vacancies in the South Placer and Auburn areas.

-To be considered for the next screening cut-off in this continuous recruitment, please submit your application materials by July 16, 2021 at 5:00pm.
+To be considered for the final screening cut-off in this recruitment, please submit your application materials by October 1, 2021 at 5:00pm.

 The current vacancies are in the Health and Human Services Department - Human Services Division and the eligible list established from this recruitment will be used to fill positions in eligibility programs such as CalFresh, CalWORKs, Medi-Cal, and Veterans Services.
 This list may also be used to fill positions in other divisions as vacancies arise.